 4) What is the basis of IPoD’s political ideology?

 The IPoD prefers dynamic, open-ended, creative and innovative methodology over rigidly defined political ideology.
 Instead of telling people what to think and how to think, the party actively encourages people to think freely, inventively, practically and constructively in search of solutions to our common problems.

 5) Has the IPoD ever won an election?

 YES.
-The current Clerk of the City of New Castle is registered with the Independent Party of Delaware.
+A former Clerk of the City of New Castle was elected while registered with the Independent Party of Delaware.

 6) What is IPoD’s major purpose?

 To place more power in the hands of the People, in contrast to insiders and special interests, through a post-political paradigm shift of major government reform in the greater public interest by preserving constitutional rights and extending civil liberties.